-For semantic scene parsing, we annotate 25 different labels five groups.
-Tab.~\ref{tb:class1} gives the details of these labels.
-The IDs shown in the table are the IDs used for training.
-The value 255 indicates the ignoring labels that currently are not evaluated during the testing phase.
-The specifications of the classes are partially borrowed from the Cityscape dataset by adding several additional classes.
-For instance, we add one new ``tricycle" class that is one of the most popular means of transportation in China.
+For semantic scene parsing, we annotate 24 different labels in four groups.
+The specifications of the classes are partially borrowed from the Cityscapes dataset.
+Fig.~\ref{fig:apollo_counts} gives the amount of labelled pixels for each class.
+As expected, \emph{ApolloScape} provides much higher amount of average annotated pixels than Cityscapes, especially for some rare classes, \eg~\textit{traffic-light, pole}.
+Here, we add several new classes common in China.
+For instance, we add ``tricycle" that is one of the most popular means of transportation.
 This class covers all kinds of three-wheeled vehicles that could be both motorized and human-powered.
 The rider class in the Cityscape is defined as the person on means of transportation.
-Here, we also consider the person and the means of transportation as a single moving object, and treat the two together as a single class.
+Here, we consider the person and the means of transportation as a single moving object, and treat the two together as one class.
 The three classes related to rider, i.e., bicycle, motorcycle, and tricycle, represent means of transportation without rider and parked along the roads.